awsdocs/aws-organizations-docs/doc_source/orgs_manage_org.md

 **Note**
 The procedures in this section specify the minimum permissions needed to perform the tasks\.
 These typically apply to the API or access to the command line tool\.
 Performing a task in the console might require additional permissions\.
 For example, you could grant read\-only permissions to all users in your organization, and then grant other permissions that allow select users to perform specific tasks\.
-For an example of a policy that grants read\-only permissions to an organization, see [Granting Limited Access by Actions](orgs_permissions_iam-policies.md#orgs_permissions_grant-limited-actions)\.